mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Te: Oo.
 Shall we try to make it (unintelligible).
 Cos in pac man you can go off the edge.
     Da: and you wrap round the other way?
-    Da:Yeah, yeah.
+    Da: Yeah, yeah.
 We can do that.
-Save that for version 1.1
+Save that for version 1.1 Te continues making changes to the code design.
     Da: What’s the theme?
 What are you drawing?
     Te: What?
 I’m trying to make like a pac-man type thing.
     Da: Alright.
 What if you sketched it on paper first?
 Or have you got it in your head?